BabaMalik/FaceDetection/README.md

 # Face and Smile Detection App
-Face Detection App Using Android
+Face and Smile Detection App Using Android Studio.